matwerber1/aws-multi-account-cicd-pipelines-demo/README.md

 Normally, I would recommend the AWS CDK, rather than writing CloudFormation "by hand" or using the AWS CLI to create certain resources (as I do in this project).
 However, I wanted to do demonstrate how to do this "by hand" for those not using the CDK.
 The other reason is that the CDK abstracts a number of aspects, and for my own learning, I like doing things at a lower level for learning purposes.

+## Usage

+This project is meant as an illustrative demo and not intended for production usage as-is.

 ## Status

 At the moment, this project has a working example of cross-account CI/CD workflows whereby you can define an "infrastructure" CodeCommit repository in a DevOps account that is intended to hold a CloudFormation template (`cloudformation.yaml`).
 The DevOps account also has an AWS CodePipeline pipeline that is triggered upon commits to the repository and then launches the stack in a test account, waits for manual approval, and then launches the stack in the production account.